Every organisation is in the behaviour change business

 James hosts “The B-Word”, a popular podcast featuring leading figures from the social and behavioural sciences exploring what it means to be human and how organisations can better understand and influence behaviour.

-He's the author or co-author of three books: "The Future of Change Management", "Adopting AI: A people first approach", and the forthcoming "Human Work: Why work doesn't work for humans and how we can make it better".
+He's the author or co-author of three books: "The Future of Change Management", "Adopting AI: A people first approach", and the forthcoming "BS At Work: Why so much of modern work is BS and how behavioural science can make it better."

 Talking Points